openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/2_lexical.rst

 See :ref:`String Interpolation Expressions` for the grammar of *embeddedExpression*.

-Below is an example of a multi-line string:
+An example of a multi-line string is provided below:

+|

 .. code-block:: typescript
    :linenos: